Skip to content

 Terms and certification

-A disability is serious if a taxpayer’s ability to perform his/her everyday activities is significantly limited.
+A disability is serious if a taxpayer’s ability to perform their everyday activities is significantly limited.
 For this purpose, recognized everyday are the ability to walk, feed oneself, talk, hear, eliminate or see.
 They also include the mental functions necessary for everyday life, that is attention, concentration, memory, judgement, perception of reality, problem-solving, goal-setting, regulation of behaviour and emotions, verbal and non-verbal comprehension and adaptive functioning.

 Individuals who, due to an illness, must spend a long period of time at least twice a week on therapeutic care prescribed by a doctor which is needed to support a vital function (dialysis, for example) are also recognized as having limited normal, everyday activities.
-In this context, a long period means 14 hours or more per week dedicated to treatment which includes travel, medical appointments and the required recovery period following treatment.10
+In this context, a long period means 14 hours or more per week dedicated to treatment which includes travel, medical appointments and the required recovery period following treatment.9

 For both federal and Quebec purposes, individuals who have been diagnosed with Type 1 diabetes meet the eligibility criteria under life-sustaining therapy.